rocuevas9511/AI_Prompts/CODING_CONVENTIONS.md

     *   **Target Output Schematic**: For projects that generate a structured text or UI output (e.g., a report or a web page), the `TECH_SPEC.md` should include a "Target Output Schematic".
 This should be a literal, formatted block (e.g., a Markdown blockquote) that shows the exact desired structure of the output, using placeholders for dynamic content.
 This is more explicit than user stories alone.
     *   Key technical decisions and trade-offs.

+3.  **Sequence Diagram**: As part of the documentation artifacts from the planning phase, a sequence diagram will be created ad-hoc to illustrate the key interactions and workflow between system components, actors, and external services.
+This diagram should be included in the `docs/` directory or embedded within the Tech Spec document.

 ### **2.3.
 Project Scaffolding**

 Upon initialization, the agent must create the following structure.
 The `.gitignore` file should always include the agent's workspace directory in case it is used.